maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 vulkaninfo --summary
 ```

 `vulkaninfo` comes from Fedora's optional [`vulkan-tools`](https://packages.fedoraproject.org/pkgs/vulkan-tools/vulkan-tools/) package.
-It tells me what Vulkan sees now.
-It does not reconstruct a previous boot.
+It shows the current Vulkan state.
+The previous boot must come from its logs.
 Package, firmware and BIOS versions belong beside the incident log because an update can change any part of the path.

 A stronger follow-up would collect: